SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-You can use this failable initializer to choose an appropriate enumeration member for the three known states, and to cause initialization to fail if the state is unknown:
+You can use this failable initializer to choose an appropriate enumeration member for the three known states, and to cause initialization to fail if the parameter does not match one of these defined states:

 .. testcode:: failableInitializers

    -> let fahrenheitUnit = TemperatureUnit(symbol: "F")
    << // fahrenheitUnit : TemperatureUnit? = Optional((Enum Value))
    -> if fahrenheitUnit != nil {
          println("This is a known temperature unit, so initialization succeeded.")
       }
    <- This is a known temperature unit, so initialization succeeded.
    ---
    -> let unknownUnit = TemperatureUnit(symbol: "X")
    << // unknownUnit : TemperatureUnit? = nil
    -> if unknownUnit == nil {
          println("This is an unknown temperature unit, so initialization failed.")
       }
    <- This is an unknown temperature unit, so initialization failed.